michaelahlers/scala-guide/readme.md

 You all have day jobs, want to get work done, and don't want to be browbeaten by academics.
 For those inclined, there's a world of material for you.
 I expect you to pick up a bit of theory here, but I'll work to keep it to the bare minimum necessary and explain it in terms even I can understand.

-Scala veterans will find this less helpful, but I'd encourage them to contribute to this guide.
+Scala veterans will find this less helpful, but I'm eager for their feedback.

+And I hope everyone will submit [issues](https://github.com/michaelahlers/scala-examples/issues) or [pull-requests](https://github.com/michaelahlers/scala-examples/pulls)!

-## Given Examples
+## Case Studies

+You'll find all content on [this project's wiki](https://github.com/michaelahlers/scala-examples/wiki), but the following quickly reference a few highlights.

 ### [Better Interface Design with Types][better-interface-design-with-types]